yasar-arafath/usce-new/README.md

+*TEST: In line 271 epochs is set to 2

 ## Unlocking Sentiments in Code-Mixed texts using ensemble models of CNN and self-Attention Models

 For analyzing sentiment of code mixed social media text.